 Make sure that on the front of the tram it reads AIRPORT.

-Otherwise, you will need to change lines at Grand Arenas.
+Otherwise, you will need to change to Line 3 at Grand Arenas to the airport.
 It’s not a big deal, it’s just a hassle if you have luggage.

 These are the stops of tram line 2:

 Port Lympia (port) -Garibaldi – Durandy – Jean Medecin – Alsace Lorraine – Centre Universitaire Med – Magnan – Lenval (hospital) – Fabron – Sainte Helene – Carras – Ferber – Cassin.Kirchner – Parc Pheonix – Grand Arenas –

 At this point, the tram goes in 2 different directions.
 Direction1: Cadam which is an administrative center and Direction 2: Airport Terminal 1 then Terminal 2.

 This is why it’s important to check the correct direction before getting on the tram.
 Otherwise, as stated above, just change at Grande Arenas and you’ll be a few minutes away from the airport.

 TRAM LINE 3

 Line 3 goes to Sainte Isidore, a part of the city that has nothing interesting for most visitors.
 Unless of course, you’ve come for a football game, and in this case, it’s the best way to get around in Nice and head to the stadium!

 If you’re staying further out from the city, then Line 3 will also take you to the airport.